 - The date the immediate family member’s illness/injury ceases to be catastrophic in nature, or

-- The point at which the sum of all family member illness periods reaches 90 calendar days as calculated over a rolling 12 months measured backward from the current date.
+- The point at which the sum of all family member illness periods reaches 90 calendar days within a rolling 12 months.

 - If you have applied or been approved for payments from the short-term disability coverage offered by The University of Texas System, you are not eligible for RPL for the same period.